Nintendo 64 Architecture

 The back of the V64 [46], showing some interesting A/V.

-A few companies reversed-engineered the interface to develop their own hardware, and some of the resulting products became a concern for piracy.
+A few companies reversed-engineered the interface to develop their own peripherals, and some of the resulting products became a concern for piracy.

-I guess the one worth mentioning is the Doctor v64, this device has the same shape as the Disk Drive but includes a CD-ROM drive instead.
+I guess the most notable case was the Doctor v64, a device resembling the Disk Drive but equipped with a CD-ROM drive instead.

-The expansion can rip the contents of the cartridge to a CD, the opposite (reading ROM files from a CD) is also possible.
+This expansion could back up the contents of the cartridge to a CD, the opposite (reading ROM files from a CD) was also supported.

 Emulation

-When I was a kid I used to play some N64 games on a Pentium II machine using an emulator, it wasn’t that bad but in later years I wondered now how the freck was able to happily emulate a complex 64-bit machine since, among other things, my PC barely had enough RAM to keep the integrated video alive.
+When I was a kid, I used to play some N64 games on a Pentium II machine using an emulator.
+It wasn’t that bad, though in hindsight, I’m amazed my old computer managed to emulate a complex 64-bit machine - especially given that, among other things, my PC barely had enough RAM to keep the integrated video alive.

-The truth is, while reproducing the architecture of this console can be complex, things like microcode will give a hint of what the console is trying to do, and since emulators don’t have to be cycle-accurate, they can apply enough optimisations to provide more performance in exchange for real emulation.
+The truth is, while reproducing the architecture of this console can be complex, microcode routines will give a hint of what the console is trying to achieve, and since emulators don’t have to be cycle-accurate, they can apply enough optimisations to provide extra performance in exchange for precision [47].

-Another reason is the 64-bit instructions, since games barely used them, emulation speed would hardly be hit when running on a 32-bit host machine.
+Another reason is the 64-bit instruction set: since games rarely took full advantage of them, emulation performance was hardly affected when running on a 32-bit host computer.

 That’s all folks